-- The iLO hostname is located on the serial pull tab. - If a DHCP server assigns the IP address, the IP address appears on the boot screen. - If a static IP address is assigned, use that IP address. - The default login credentials are located on the serial label pull tab. - c.
+- In LFF chassis configuration, the iLO hostname is on the serial number/iLO information label on the top of front drive cage.
+In SFF chassis configuration, the iLO hostname is on the serial number/iLO information pull tab. - If a DHCP server assigns the IP address, the IP address appears on the boot screen. - If a static IP address is assigned, use that IP address. - \circ $\;$ The default login credentials are located on the serial number/iLO information pull tab. - c.
 In the side navigation, click the Remote Console & Media link, and then launch a remote console.